 - You, the Hirer, or any other person directly or indirectly associated with you, indemnifies Campbell Rhododendron Gardens against any claims, losses—personal property being lost, stolen, damaged or destroyed—costs and expenses, personal injury, death or permanent disability, arising from your use of the Property.

 The entrance to the Gardens is in Bacchante Street, Blackheath.
-The car park area is available to light traffic only, and not to very large Tour Buses.
+The car park area is available to light traffic only, but NOT to very large Tour Buses.
 Suitable parking is available outside the main Entrance Gates, to the right.

 Applicants are reminded that the Gardens are a public space, open to pedestrians at all times.
-The vehicle Entrance Gates are opened at 9:00 am and closed at 6:00 pm daily in summer, and 4:00 pm in winter.
+The Entrance Gates are opened to vehicles from 9:00am all year round, and are locked at 6:00pm in spring and summer and at 4:00pm in autumn and winter.

 The Gardens have a series of nature walks leading to the valley floor and the lake, but with limited disabled access.
 The Lookout affords a magnificent overview of the Gardens' valley for those not able to walk far.
 There are many tranquil and beautiful areas that can be enjoyed throughout the year.